s-ol/alive/docs/guide.md

 ## `alive` basics
 `alive`'s syntax is very similar to Lisp.
-Expressions take the form of parenthesized lists like `(head a b c...)`, where the first element of the list (`head`) is the name of an operator of function, which defines what the expression as a whole will do, while the other elements are parameters whose meaning depends on the `head`.
+Expressions take the form of parenthesized lists like `(head a b c...)`, where the first element of the list (`head`) is the name of an operator or function, which defines what the expression as a whole will do, while the other elements are parameters whose meaning depends on the `head`.
 Let's start with a simple operator, [trace][]:
 [trace][] is used to inspect values by printing them to the copilot.
 Enter the